At a glance

 It may be that the erasure request can be instantly fulfilled in respect of live systems, but that the data will remain within the backup environment for a certain period of time until it is overwritten.

 The key issue is to put the backup data ‘beyond use’, even if it cannot be immediately overwritten.
 You must ensure that you do not use the data within the backup for any other purpose, ie that the backup is simply held on your systems until it is replaced in line with an established schedule.
 Provided this is the case it may be unlikely that the retention of personal data within the backup would pose a significant risk, although this will be context specific.
-For more information on what we mean by ‘putting data beyond use’ see our old guidance under the 1998 Act on deleting personal data (this will be updated in due course).

 The right to erasure does not apply if processing is necessary for one of the following reasons: